ngsanogo/ngsanogo/README.md

 # Hello, I'm Issa Sanogo! 👋

 I'm a tech enthusiast and developer based near Paris, France.
 I care about systems that are simple, reproducible, and pleasant to maintain.
 Much of how I think about code traces back to the Zen of Python.

-### 💻 Open source & learning in public

-I use this profile to learn in the open: exploring tools, reading other people's code, and contributing where I can be useful.
+I use this profile to learn : exploring tools, reading other people's code, and contributing where I can be useful.

 ---